WenJinfeng/FaaSLight/README.md

-# LambdaLite
-Application-Level FaaS Optimization for Cold Start Latency in Serverless Computing
+# FaaSLight: Application-Level FaaS Optimization for Cold Start Latency in Serverless Computing

 We aim to tackle this problem at the application level.
 Our guiding principle is to provide a vendor/platform-independent and developer-free technique that developers can easily adopt to optimize the cold start performance of FaaS applications on existing platforms.